lolyworlds/Torrent-Trader-MVC-PDO/README.md

 <p align="center">
 <b>TorrentTrader MVC PDO OOP</b><br>
 <b>10.3.22 MariaDB</b><b><br>
-<b>PHP 7.4.3</b><b>
+<b>PHP 8</b><b>
 </p>

 ## <a name="introduction"></a> :page_facing_up: Introduction

-This my my copy of torrent trader updated to PDO with a MVC core<br>
+This is my copy of torrent trader updated in MVC using PDO with bootstrap. <br>
-I still have a lot to do but its fully functional for use, ill keep github up to date this is a long term project<br>
+Its fully functional for use, ill keep github up to date.
+This is a long term project <br>
-Playing with the code is a bit of a hobby and if anyone wants to help or suggest feel welcome to do so there is support at http://www.torrenttrader.xyz
+Playing with the code is a bit of a hobby and if anyone wants to help or suggest feel welcome to do so there is support at https://torrenttrader.uk
 Credit to original authors of any code or mods this is just a version i use to learn more about coding

 ## <a name="features"></a> 💎 Some Features